Current events, international affairs, government, and American history are a few of Kelley's prime interests.

 Nevertheless, the TV program Mythbusters in August 2008 subjected many of the hoax-related claims to rigorous scientific methods and eventually labeled all as having been “busted.”
 Assuming the moon landings took place — which they almost certainly did — they are regarded as the greatest technological achievement in the history of humankind.

 6. Philadelphia Experiment

-As the story goes, naval scientists in October 1943 in Philadelphia, PA launched an experiment designed to make a naval destroyer escort, the USS Eldridge, invisible to light and/or radar.
-These scientists supposedly generated a massive electromagnetic field on the Eldridge, hoping to unify the four forces of nature: gravity, electromagnetism, and the strong and weak nuclear.
+As the story goes, naval scientists in October 1943 in Philadelphia, PA, launched an experiment designed to make a naval destroyer escort, the USS Eldridge, invisible to light and/or radar.
+These scientists supposedly generated a massive electromagnetic field on the Eldridge, hoping to unify the four forces of nature: gravity, electromagnetism, and strong and weak nuclear.
 This Unified Field Theory is a kind of Holy Grail in the world of theoretical physics, though preeminent scientists such as Albert Einstein and Nikola Tesla couldn’t produce a satisfactory model.